-(3) Serves to provide built in incentives for members to finish together.
+(3) Serves to provide built-in incentives for members to finish together.

 (4) Promotes camaraderie and fellowship within the specialty cohort groups while still allowing for interaction

-with students in other tracks.
+with students in other areas.

 For a complete description of all requirements, please see the Catalog.